FAQs

 Images Images

-What is the meaning of unlisted equity share?
+What is the meaning of Grey Market share?

-Equity shares of a company that are not yet listed on the Stock Exchanges like BSE, NSE, MSEI, etc. are called unlisted equity shares.
+Equity shares of any company that are not listed on the Stock Exchanges like BSE, NSE, MSEI, etc. are called grey market share and off market share.

-The shares are being sold by existing investors mainly because they have alternate investment opportunities or to fulfill personal financial needs.
+The shares are being sold by existing investors or share holder or corporate employee who have employees shares mainly because they have alternate investment opportunities or to fulfill personal financial needs.
 The shareholders generally include current employees and ex-employees, private equity investors etc.

-Is the company involved in selling shares in a pre-IPO?
+Is the company involved in selling shares in a pre-IPO or Grey Market Share?

 Are the shares available in the Demat form?